This guide will help you answer 1.3 Discuss duties and responsibilities, limits and boundaries of the Early Years Practitioner.

 - How you can implement changes.

 Understanding your duties, responsibilities, limits, and boundaries helps you provide the best care and support for young children.
-By maintaining professional standards and continuing to develop your skills, you will play a crucial role in fostering the growth and development of the children in your care.
-Remember, your positive influence and commitment can significantly impact their early years and beyond.
+By maintaining professional standards and continuing to develop your skills, you will play an essential role in fostering the growth and development of the children in your care.
+Remember, your positive influence and commitment can actually impact their early years and beyond.